leoth-91/Pokemon/README.md

 A random forest model is trained on the combat dataset and fed with the features of the paired Pokémon.

+Using the trained model it is possible to show which of a Pokémons stats are most important in combat.

 ## Ranking Pokémon

 Pokémon are ranked by their performance in the battle outcomes available.
 Two methods are explored and compared.